Taxation in Israel – General Information

 For a total of 4.5 years

-d) Other points for post-graduation, single mother, disabled child or single parent, released soldiers, etc.
+1. d) Other points for post-graduation, single mother, disabled child, or single parent, released soldiers, etc.

-Tax credit of 35% of the amount paid, to a recognized Israeli if total contributions exceed 190 NIS for the year (as of 2020).
-Maximum contribution is the lesser of 30% of taxable income or 9,350,000 NIS.
+Tax credit of 35% of the amount paid to a recognized Israeli Amuta (non-profit considered authorized under Section 46) if total contributions exceed 207 NIS for the year 2025/2026.
+The maximum contribution is the lesser of 30% of taxable income or 10,354,816 NIS.

 Employment in Israel-Salary Package:

-Below is a list of salary package an employee is entitled to get from his employee:
+Below is a list of salary packages an employee is entitled to get from their employer:

-- Pension-As required by law; Since 2008, employers are required to fund a pension with equal contributions from the employer and employee.
-The stipulated minimum pension fund contributions is 18.5% of gross salary.
+• Pension– As required by law, since 2008, employers have been required to fund a pension with equal contributions from the employer and employee.
+The stipulated minimum pension fund contributions are 18.5% of gross salary.
 The employer generally pays 6.5% towards pension funding and 6% towards severance funding.
 The employee pays 6% towards pension funding.

-- Training Fund (Keren Hishtalmut)-Voluntary fund; The employer contributes 7.5 % of the base salary while the employee contributes 2.5 % of base salary (up to a maximum of salary as published for the specific year).
-The employer’s contribution is not taxable to the employee and the fund is not taxed on any income generated.
-After three years, the employee can withdraw all the contributions tax free if used for professional education.
-After six years, the contributions can be withdrawn tax free and used for anything.
+• Training Fund (Keren Hishtalmut) – Voluntary fund; The employer contributes 7.5 % of the base salary, while the employee contributes 2.5 % of the base salary (up to a maximum salary as published for the specific year).
+The employer’s contribution is not taxable to the employee, and the fund is not taxed on any income generated.
+After three years, the employee can withdraw all the contributions tax-free if used for professional education.
+After six years, the contributions can be withdrawn tax-free and used for anything.

-If one is working for two employers, he is required by law to receive confirmation from the tax authorities regarding the amount of tax to be deducted on the additional salary.
+If one is working for two employers, one is required by law to receive confirmation from the tax authorities regarding the amount of tax to be deducted from the additional salary.

 Corporate Tax